Kitware/ParaView/Web/Documentation/guides/jetty_session_manager/README.md

     $ java -jar JettySessionManager-Server-1.0.jar /path_to_your_config_file/pw-config.properties

-To generate a default configuration file you can execute the following command line.
+To generate a default configuration file, you can execute the following command line.

     $ java -jar JettySessionManager-Server-1.0.jar > default-config.properties